-This edition was published by Orbit on September 1, 2011 in paperback and has 381 pages.
+This urban fantasy is a paperback edition that was published by Orbit on September 1, 2011 and has 381 pages.

 First in the House of Comarré urban fantasy series set between two vampire factions in an alternate Earth.